melezhik/sparrow/README.md

 This is very similar to what `cpan index reload` command does.

-You need this to get know about any updates, changes of SparrowHub repository.
+You need `sparrow index update` to get know about updates, changes of SparrowHub repository.
+For example when someone release new version of plugin.

-See [PUBLIC PLUGINS](#public-plugins) section for details on sparrow public plugins and SparrowHub.
+See [public plugins](#public-plugins) section for details on sparrow public plugins and SparrowHub.

 ## Installing sparrow plugins